Money to learn for full-time higher education courses

 Saving Money by doing a Shorter Course

-Some universities have introduced two year accelerated degrees - which could save you money.
-They have tuition fees at £11,100 per year rising to £11,440 from 2025.
+- Some universities have introduced two year accelerated degrees - which could save you money.
+They have tuition fees at £11,440 per year from 2025.
 This could save you a year of living costs and some tuition fees.
+Pros and Cons of an Accelerated Degree

 Other Financial Support Options